lindsayfowers/overtime_app/README.md

 - Fix admin dashboard bug
 - Implement Honeybadger for error reporting
 - Implement new relic for keeping site alive
+- Check on data issue and verify correct hours are being tracked

 ## TODO's: